particle-iot/docs/src/content/datasheets/cellular/e-series-datasheet.md

 #### VBUS
 This pin is internally connected to USB supply rail and will output 5V when the E series module is plugged into an USB port.
 It is intentionally left unpopulated.
 This pin will _NOT_ output any voltage when the E series module is powered via VIN and/or the LiPo battery.

-Most USB ports can supply only a maximum of 500mA, but the u-Blox GSM module on the E series alone can consume a peak of 800mA to 1800mA of current during transmission.
-In order to compensate of this deficit, one must connect the LiPo battery at all times when powering from a traditional USB port.
+Most USB ports can supply only a maximum of 500mA, but the u-Blox GSM module on the E series alone can consume a peak of 800mA to 1800mA (2G/3G) or 550 mA (LTE) of current during transmission.
+In order to compensate of this deficit, one must connect the LiPo battery at all times when powering from a traditional USB port for 2G/3G.
 The E series will intelligently source power from the USB most of the time and keep the battery charged.
 During peak current requirements, the additional power will be sourced from the battery.
 This reduces the charge-discharge cycle load on the battery, thus improving its longevity.

 #### 3V3 Pin
 This pin is the output of the on-board 3.3V switching regulator that powers the microcontroller and the peripherals.
 This pin can be used as a 3.3V power source with a max load of 800mA.
 Unlike the Photon or the Core, this pin _CANNOT_ be used as an input to power the E series module.

 #### VDDA
 Unlike the Electron, the E series module exposes the VDDA pin of the STM32 microcontroller separately.
 This pin powers the ADC block of the microcontroller.
 A maximum difference of 300 mV between VDD (in this case, 3V3) and VDDA can be tolerated during power-up and power-down operation.
 Under normal operations, connect the VDDA to 3V3 pin of the E0.
+Be sure to connect VDDA even if you are not using any analog circuitry; the device will fail to boot if not powered.

 #### VBAT
 This is the supply to the internal RTC, backup registers and SRAM.
 You can connect a backup battery to it (1.65 to 3.6VDC), if you wish to retain RTC/RAM when 3V3 is absent or simply tie it up to 3V3.